Nets vs. Pistons Player Props Betting Odds

 |3PM

+- The 22.5-point over/under for Cunningham on Tuesday is 0.1 higher than his season scoring average.

+- He has grabbed 3.9 boards per game, which is less than his prop bet for Tuesday's game (4.5).

-- He averages 0.5 fewer rebounds than his over/under on Saturday (which is 4.5).
+- Cunningham averages 7.1 assists, 0.4 less than his over/under on Tuesday.

 Check out all the prop bet options FanDuel has to offer!